sebastian-hofstaetter/teaching/advanced-information-retrieval/neural-ir-exercise/Assignment.md

 * Do something cool on top of the exercise goals - **up to 15 points**

-* Feedback: For the lectures & the exercises (in person - after the exercise interview) - **5 points**

 # Notes:

-* Copy the starter code in the Exercise 2 folder in your GitHub repository (Unfortunately there is no way for us to easily push it directly to your repos).
-The starter pack for 1. includes:
+*  The starter pack for 1. includes:
 	- Data loading code (which provides an iterator returning padded, ready-to-go batches of word ids)
 	- Neural IR model skeletons (helper code)
 	- Evaluation code (msmarco_eval.py)

 * We recommend that you use an Anaconda environment and install the latest PyTorch via conda (https://pytorch.org/get-started/locally/) and AllenNLP subsequently via pip (https://github.com/allenai/allennlp) - you are free to use any modules provided by AllenNLP inside the models

+* You should use an Nvidia GPU, if you don't have one locally, you can use Google Colab (https://colab.research.google.com/), which offers a free GPU in the cloud -> use the train.ipynb for this instead of train.py

 * Provided data: AllenNLP vocabulary (collection specific, in two sizes: use the _10 = min of 10 occurrences in the collection if you have memory problems with the _5), train triples, evaluation tuples (validation & test) with 2.000 queries each and the top 40 BM25 results per query, relevance judgments (qrels, one file covering both validation & test)

 * Download a pre-trained glove embedding from: http://nlp.stanford.edu/data/glove.42B.300d.zip

-* If you have an Nvidia GPU available write code that makes use of it (.cuda() - see the PyTorch documentation for details), it should not be a problem if you don't have an Nvidia GPU available - you just have to be a little more patient :) (Hint: comparing GPU and CPU performance could be a side-project for bonus points) The provided data should keep the models under 5GB of GPU RAM when using the ADAM optimizer
+* Make use of the GPU (.cuda() - see the PyTorch documentation for details).
+The provided data should keep the models under 5GB of GPU RAM when using the ADAM optimizer

 * A few hints and tricks:
     - Use the Adam optimizer (keep in mind that it adds 2x the memory consumption for the model parameters)